-Metalama 2026.1 is a consolidation release, and the first long-term support (LTS) release of Metalama ever.
-It finishes the C# 14 story started in 2026.0, rounds out the initialization and parameter-introduction advice, ports major new features into the Redis caching backend, trims third-party dependencies, makes the design-time experience faster, and clears the entite bug backlog.
+Metalama 2026.1 is a consolidation release, and the first long-term support (LTS) release of Metalama.
+It completes the C# 14 support started in 2026.0, extends the initialization and parameter-introduction advice, ports a major redesign of PostSharp.Patterns.Caching into the Redis caching backend, trims third-party dependencies, improves design-time performance, and closes most of the bug backlog.

 Highlights:

 - C# 14 completion.
-Every feature listed as a limitation in Metalama 2026.0 is now implemented, including extension blocks introductions, constracts on extension block parameters, and introduction of C# 14 compound assignment operators.
+Every feature listed as a limitation in Metalama 2026.0 is now implemented, including extension block introductions, contracts on extension block parameters, and introduction of user-defined compound assignment operators.

 - Initialization advice.
 New